vye16/shape-of-motion/README.md

 ### Preprocessing

 We depend on the third-party libraries in `preproc` to generate depth maps, object masks, camera estimates, and 2D tracks.
-Please follow the guide in the (./preproc/README.md)[preprocessing README].
+Please follow the guide in the [preprocessing README](./preproc/README.md).

 ### Fitting to a Video